INSaFLU/insaflu_docs/docs/uploading_data.rst

 **Advantages of uploading enriched Sample metadata tables**

 The template file contains the following additional variables, which commonly constitute the minimal metadata collected during seasonal influenza surveillance: “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude” and ”longitude”.
-(The "data set" column will help you to organize samples by specific groups, e.g., "early_season", "peak", etc)
+(The "data set" column will help you to organize samples by specific groups, e.g., "early_season", "peak", etc).
+Still, users are encouraged to include any other columns with metadata variables to be associated with samples.

+Uploading tables enriched with multiple metadata variables will allow you to easily color the phylogenetic tree nodes (and/or add colored metadata blocks to the tree) according to any combination of metadata variables, which largely facilitates the visualization and exploration of your data.

-The option to upload tables enriched with multiple metadata variables has the clear advantage of allowing the subsequent upload of the samples list of each project (output: "Sample_list.csv" or "Sample_list.tsv") along to the standardized and multi-format outputs of INSaFLU projects (alignments/trees) to downstream platforms for phylogenetic data visualization and/or phylogeographical analysis, such as:
+Also, it has the clear advantage of allowing the subsequent upload of the samples list of each project (output: "Sample_list.csv" or "Sample_list.tsv") along to the standardized and multi-format outputs of INSaFLU projects (alignments/trees) to other platforms for phylogenetic data visualization and/or phylogeographical analysis, such as:

 -	PHYLOViZ (http://www.phyloviz.net/), which accepts sample metadata (tab-separated format) plus alignments (FASTA format), among other formats;
 -	Phandango (https://jameshadfield.github.io/phandango/#/), which runs sample metadata (csv-separated format) plus a phylogenetic tree (".tree" format);